oatlog/oatlog/doc/report/main.typ

 are ordered from the point of view of the operation since not all operations are commutative.
 Finally, every e-node is a member of exactly one e-class and no e-class is empty.

-@informal-egraph-figure shows an example e-graph represented as a bipartite graph.
+@informal-egraph-figure-non-bipartite shows an example e-graph represented as e-classes, i.e. equivalence classes of e-nodes, pointing to e-nodes. @informal-egraph-figure shows the same e-graph represented as a bipartite graph.
-@informal-egraph-figure-non-bipartite shows the same e-graph, but drawing e-classes as groups of e-nodes.

 Note that we consider constants e-nodes rather than e-classes.
 While seeing constants as special e-classes would work, it would prevent use-cases such as equation solving in which e-nodes can have unknown inputs but known outputs.

 #figure(
+  image("egraph_cluster.svg", width: 60%),
+  caption: flex-caption(
+    [Example of an equivalence-class-formulation e-graph that initially contains
+      $(a+2) dot c$.],
+    [
+      The sharp boxes are e-nodes and the rounded boxes are e-classes.
+E-classes contain e-nodes evaluating to the same value and the input to an e-node can be computed from any of the e-nodes in its input e-class.
+    ],
+  ),
+) <informal-egraph-figure-non-bipartite>

+#figure(
   image("egraph_example.svg", width: 75%),
   caption: flex-caption(
-    [Example of a bipartite-formulation e-graph that initially contains $(a + 2) dot c$.], [
+    [The same e-graph as in @informal-egraph-figure-non-bipartite, but drawn as a bipartite graph.], [
       The oval shapes are e-classes, representing a set of equivalent expressions, with incoming edges denoting e-node members.